wb2osz/aprsspec/README.md

-## Unofficial APRS Protocol Specification 1.2 ##
+## APRS Protocol Specification 1.2 ##

 The APRS Protocol Reference 1.0.1 was developed by the APRS Working Group and published in 2000.
+A**PRS101.PDF is obsolete** and should not be used for implementation.

 In 2004, the Working Group approved a list of corrections, clarifications, and new features summarized here:  [http://www.aprs.org/aprs11.html](http://www.aprs.org/aprs11.html).
 Unfortunately they were never merged back into the original document.